Suriname became a Party to the WHO Framework Convention on Tobacco Control on March 16, 2009.

 Tobacco Advertising, Promotion and Sponsorship: All tobacco advertising, promotion and sponsorship is banned under the law.

 Tobacco Packaging and Labeling: The law requires six warnings to be printed on at least 50 percent of the front and back of tobacco product packages.
 Although the packaging and labeling requirements apply to all tobacco products, the regulations only prescribe warning requirements for cigarettes.
 Misleading packaging and labeling, including the use of graphical indications, descriptions, and other signs, is prohibited.

 Roadmap to Tobacco Control Legislation: The primary piece of legislation governing tobacco control in Suriname is the Law of February 20, 2013, Containing Rules for Limiting the Use of Tobacco and Tobacco Products (Tobacco Law).
 Current requirements for health warnings are contained in the Decision of the Minister of Public Health of December 9, 2013 No. 4061/13, on detailed rules on the packaging and labeling of cigarettes.
-Decree of the Minister of Public Health of May 3, 2018 No. 1391 contains the second round of pictorial health warnings, which will go into effect on December 7, 2018.
+Decree of the Minister of Public Health of May 3, 2018 No. 1391 contains the second round of pictorial health warnings, which went into effect on December 7, 2018.
 (A previous decision, Decision of November 10, 2016 No. 3553, was issued to establish the second round of warnings; however, this decision was later repealed by a decision dated March 31, 2017 due to printing errors.)

 This country’s legal measures were reviewed by our legal staff.
 No in-country lawyers or tobacco control experts reviewed our analysis.